 • Digitally Immersive experiences (Augmented & Virtual Reality)

-• Brand Activation: This type of experiential marketing is all about creating events, experiences, or interactions that establish enduring emotional connections between a brand and its target audience.
+• Brand Activation: This type of experiential marketing is about creating events, experiences, or interactions that establish enduring emotional connections between a brand and its target audience.
 To explain this better, if a consumer is physically engaging with a brand in any particular way, you know he/she is engaging in brand activation.

 Why Experiential Events Should Be Part of Your B2B Marketing Strategy?